liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/ideal-state-configuration.md

 ## Office integration

 - **Keep Office file collaboration enabled** Office uses differential sync to sync only changes instead of the entire file each time.
 This makes sync faster and reduces network bandwidth.
-This setting is on by default on Windows and Mac.
+This setting has been on by default on Windows and Mac starting May 2025.
 For more info, see [Coauthor and share in Office desktop apps](use-group-policy.md#coauthor-and-share-in-office-desktop-apps).
 For info about this setting for Mac, see [Deploy and configure the new OneDrive sync app for Mac](deploy-and-configure-on-macos.md).

 ## Offline mode